Ezequiel Tovar Player Props: Rockies vs. Giants

 Ezequiel Tovar At The Plate

-- Tovar is hitting .266 with 20 doubles, two triples, eight home runs and 13 walks.
+- Tovar is hitting .266 with 20 doubles, two triples, nine home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.